R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The `Enclave` class by itself doesn't require you to support direct communication with the host.
 This is because sometimes you don't need that and shouldn't have to implement message handlers.
-In this case we'll use that functionality because it's a good place to start learning, so we also implement the `EnclaveCall` interface.
-There's one method we must supply: `invoke` which takes a byte array and optionally returns a byte array back.
+In this case we'll use that functionality because it's a good place to start learning, so we also override and implement the `receiveFromUntrustedHost` method which takes a byte array and optionally returns a byte array back.
 Here we just reverse the contents.

 !!! tip
     In a real app you would use the byte array to hold serialised data structures.
 You can use whatever data formats you